KnowageLabs/Knowage-Documentation/chapter_3/security_management/document.rst

 .. figure:: media/image75.png

-    Association with analytical driver panel.
+    Association with analytical driver panel - 2.

 In the following we will see some special operations that can be performed on drivers associated to a document.